 9. Shop in the evening

 An often-overlooked trick, doing your grocery shopping in the evening could save you money on your weekly food bill.
-After about 6pm, most supermarkets start to reduce the prices on items they need to sell by the end of the day, and you could get staple foods such as bread and fruit that’s still perfectly fine to eat for a much lower cost than earlier in the day.
+After about 6pm, most supermarkets start to reduce the prices on items they need to sell by the end of the day, and you could get staple foods such as bread and fruit that are still perfectly fine to eat for a much lower cost than earlier in the day.

 Also, the app Too Good To Go is a great way to get food at a reduced price that would have otherwise been thrown away as leftover stock at the end of the day.
 You can get low-cost deals from popular eateries such as Pret a Manger, or even your local supermarket, and save yourself money while helping to cut down on food waste.